 Matt Hancock ‘doesn’t expect to serve in Government again’ after I’m A Celebrity

-The former health secretary says he has received a lot of support over his appearance on the programme.
+The former health secretary claims he has received a lot of support over his appearance on the programme despite widespread criticism

 Matt Hancock says he “does not expect to serve in Government again” after taking part in I’m A Celebrity…Get Me Out Of Here!